 It is like when your two children are having a fight, you only listen to the explanation from one child.

 I bet even many financial commenters, analysts and fund managers can’t fathom this too.
 It is not because they are not smart enough, but the foundation of our financial system is built on America’s framework.
-The way they look at the stock markets are probably taught by CFA Institute and most economic models are developed by the America academia.
+The way they look at the stock markets are probably taught by CFA Institute and most economic models are developed by the American academia.

-Just google how the westerners comment the recent movie “Crazy Rich Asian”, you will see how much misunderstand the Americans have towards Asian.
+Just google how the westerners comment on the recent movie “Crazy Rich Asian”, you will see how much misunderstand the Americans have towards Asian.

 I won’t go into the technical details.
-But think about the America stock markets as a playing ground for the university academia, statisticians and even physicians, while China’s stock markets are played by comrades, technology nerds and gamblers.
+But think about the American stock markets as a playing ground for the university academia, statisticians and even physicians, while China’s stock markets are played by comrades, technology nerds and gamblers.
 It may not be a perfect analogy, but you got the point.
 They are fundamentally and structurally different.

-That is why, we as an Asian investor, cannot just copy and paste the American way of investing.
+That is why, we as Asian investor, cannot just copy and paste the American way of investing.

 Warren Buffett Isn’t God